 The New York Times is tackling a tough subject – the correlation between having a criminal record and the likelihood of being unemployed.
-At the center of the issue, detailed in this article by Binyamin Applebaum, is the use of background checks to vet candidates.
+At the center of the issue is the use of background checks to vet candidates.
 It’s a very good read and should be added to your queue.

 The man profiled in the article claims he has had difficulty landing a job since pleading guilty to a resisting arrest charge.
 The problem is that every time he applies for a job he knows they will want to run a background check and that his arrest and conviction will show up.
 Here is an excerpt: